Growing Asters: September Flowers In the Garden

-The two most common types of aster are New York and New England.
+The two most common types of aster are New York Asters and New England Asters.
 Not surprisingly, they’re also hard to differentiate.

-New England aster grows to be around 3-4′ in height, though you can get varieties that grow either shorter or taller.
-In contrast to New York aster, it has hefty stems with leaves that are covered in hair.
+New England asters grow to be around 3-4′ in height, though you can get varieties that grow either shorter or taller.
+In contrast to New York aster, they have hefty stems with leaves that are covered in hair.
 The flowers are much denser as well.

 Other less-common types of aster include:

 Heath aster is my favorite variety.
 It grows to 3-4 feet and its leaves are very small and thin.
 What makes it so special is the multitude of small white flowers that show up as it blooms.

 Calico aster and heath aster are difficult to tell apart.
 The giveaway is that calico only grows to 1-2 feet and the flowers only bloom on one side of the stems instead of all of the way around.

 As you might imagine, aromatic aster gets its name from the smell it produces when you touch it.
 It’s quite a nice smell, so if you get joy out of smelling the flowers in your garden you may want to go with this variety.
 The flowers are a bit thicker-leaved than either heath or calico aster.